ADA Requirements: Service Animals (http://www.ada.gov/service_animals_2010.htm)

 When there is a legitimate reason to ask that a service animal be removed, staff must offer the person with the disability the opportunity to obtain goods or services without the animal’s presence.

-If a business such as a hotel normally charges guests for damage, a customer with a disability may also be charged for damage caused by himself or his service animal.
+If a business such as a hotel normally charges guests for damage that they cause, a customer with a disability may also be charged for damage caused by himself or his service animal.